-CMS CGS СТЅ CSS Automotive Automotive Communication Automotive Communication Communication Financial Services Communication Financial Services Financial Services Government Financial Services Government Healthcare Healthcare Healthcare Healthcare Logistics Media and Entertainment Media and Entertainment Media and Entertainment Media and Entertainment Retail Technology Retail Technology Technology Travel and Transportation Technology
+CMS CGS СТЅ CSS Automotive Automotive Automotive Automotive Communication Communication Communication Communication Financial Services Financial Services Financial Services Financial Services Government Healthcare Government Government Healthcare Media and Entertainment Healthcare Healthcare Media and Entertainment Technology Media and Entertainment Media and Entertainment Retail Travel and Transportation Retail Technology Technology Technology Travel and Transportation

-Our strong balance sheet, cash flows from operations and access to debt and capital markets provide us the financial flexibility to effectively fund our organic growth, capital expenditures, strategic acquisitions and incremental investments.
-Additionally, we continue to return capital to our shareholders via an ongoing stock repurchase program.
-As of December 31, 2014, our cumulative authorized repurchase allowance was \$637.3 million, of which we repurchased 42.1 million shares for \$625.5 million.
-For the period from January 1, 2015 through February 28, 2015, we purchased 212,100 additional shares at a cost of \$4.7 million.
+Our strong balance sheet, cash flows from operations and access to debt and capital markets have historically provided us the financial flexibility to effectively fund our organic growth, capital expenditures, strategic acquisitions and incremental investments.
+Additionally, we continue to return capital to our shareholders via an ongoing stock repurchase program and regular semi-annual dividends.
+As of December 31, 2015, our cumulative authorized repurchase allowance was \$662.3 million, of which we repurchased 42.8 million shares for \$642.8 million.
+For the period from January 1, 2016 through March 7, 2016, we purchased 217,346 additional shares at a cost of \$5.6 million.
 The stock repurchase program does not have an expiration date.
-Effective February 28, 2015, the Board of Directors authorized an additional \$25 million for stock repurchases.
+Effective February 18, 2016, the Board of Directors authorized an increase in the share repurchase allowance of \$25 million.

 On February 24, 2015, our Board of Directors adopted a dividend policy, with the intent to distribute a periodic cash dividend to stockholders of our common stock, after consideration of, among other things, TeleTech's performance, cash flows, capital needs and liquidity factors.
 Given our cash flow generation and balance sheet strength, we believe cash dividends and early returns to shareholders through share repurchases, in balance with our investments in innovation and strategic acquisitions, align shareholder interests with the needs of the Company.
-The initial dividend of \$0.18 per common share will be paid on March 16, 2015 to shareholders of record as of March 6, 2015.
+The initial dividend of \$0.18 per common share was paid on March 16, 2015 to shareholders of record as of March 6, 2015.
+An additional dividend of \$0.18 per common share was paid on October 14, 2015 to shareholders of record as of September 30, 2015.
+Effective February 18, 2016, the Board of Directors authorized an increase in the semi-annual dividend to \$0.185 per common share, payable on April 15, 2016 to shareholders of record as of March 31, 2016.